cjdbarlow/Part-One/statistical-tests.md

     * Possible non-normality
     Typically small sample sizes.
     * Data is ordinal
-* Do not require measurement of population parameters
-* Not as powerful as parametric tests (a larger sample size is required to achieve the same error rate)
+* Are not as powerful as parametric tests (a larger sample size is required to achieve the same error rate)
-* More broadly applicable than parametric tests as do not require the same assumptions
+* Are more broadly applicable than parametric tests as do not require the same assumptions

-Logistic regression
-Mann Whitney U
-Wilcoxon Signed Rank
-Spearman correlation
+Non-parametric tests still require that data is:
+* Continuous or ordinal
+* Within-group observations are independent
+* Samples are taken randomly

+In general, non-parametric tests take each result and rank them.
+Calculations are then performed on each rank to find the test statistic.
+Common non-parametric tests include:

+###Mann-Whitney U Test/Wilcoxon Rank Sum Test
+Alternative to the unpaired T-test for non-parametric data.

+Process:
+* Data from both groups are combined, ordered, and given ranks
+    * Tied data are given identical ranks, where that rank is equal to the average rank of the tied observations
+* The data are then separated into their original group
+* Ranks in each group are added to give a test statistic for each group
+* A statistical test is performed to see if the sum of ranks in one group is different ot another

+###Wilcoxon Signed Ranks Test
+Alternative to the paired T-test for non-parametric data.

+Process:
+* As above (for the Wilcoxon Rank Sum Test), except absolute difference between paired observations are ranked
+The sign (i.e. positive or negative) is preserved.
+* The sum of positive ranks is then compared with the sum of negative ranks
+* If there is no difference between groups, we would expect the net value to be 0.

+---

+##References
+Myles and Gin